binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 Now that it’s clear where Websocket should be used, don’t forget to know the cases where it should be avoided and keep yourself away from tons of operational hassles.

-Websocket shouldn’t be taken on board when old data fetching is the need of the hour or need data only for one-time processing.
+Websocket shouldn’t be taken onboard when old data fetching is the need of the hour or need data only for one-time processing.
 In these cases, using HTTP protocols is a wise choice.

 ## Websocket vs HTTP